noorfinances-eng/noorchain-core/docs/Phase4C_01_Testnet_Addresses_and_Keys_Plan_1.1.md

 the rules for deterministic key generation

-the mapping between Cosmos and Ethermint formats
+the mapping between Cosmos and Evmos (EVM) formats

 This specification is required before creating the real genesis during Phase 4C_02.